aurel-lef/exploring-ml/kaggle-titanic-dataset/Titanic.md

 Once I finalized the pyspark analysis, I ran it on a Spark/hadoop cluster on a google dataproc cluster.

+The below scripts will:
-Assuming that a gcp project_id 'explore-ml-pyspark' exists with billing enabled, the below scripts will:
+(assuming that a gcp project_id 'explore-ml-pyspark' exists with billing enabled)
 - deploy the train/test datasets in google storage
 - create a dataproc cluster of N workers using a preview image [Python 3.8, Miniconda3 4.9.0, Spark 3.0.1]
 - set "protective" criteria of shutdown cluster (max-idle/max-age) to avoid cloud money waste